Atharva-Srivastava/Headparser-Microservice/README.md

 # API : Request Header Parser Microservice

 To run this repository:-
-- Clone this repository from Github
+- Clone this repository from Github.
-- In your favourite Code Editor or IDE run "npm install to install the neccessary packages"
+- In your favourite Code Editor or IDE run "npm install" to install the neccessary packages.
-- Run "node server.js to start the dvelopement server
+- Run "node server.js" to start the dvelopement server.

 ### User stories: